csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **Figure 5.5** Function defined in SQL.

 here.
 We illustrate some of the differences, for the case of Oracle, later (page 178).
 See the respective system manuals for further details.
-Although parts of the syn- tax we present here may not be supported on such systems, the concepts we describe are applicable across implementations, although with a different syntax.
+Although parts of the syntax we present here may not be supported on such systems, the concepts we describe are applicable across implementations, although with a different syntax.

 **5.2.1 Declaring and Invoking SQL Functions and Procedures**